 Three-piece 16″ center-lock wheels feature March Indycar-style nuts, repainted white and mounted with Goodyear Eagle racing slicks.
 Chassis features independent rear suspension and AP Racing disc brakes at all four corners.

 The purpose-built interior is original and retains a single Recaro racing seat mounted to the carbon fiber floor.
 Padding lined steel cage, electrical kill switch affixed to center bar.
 Transaxle-driven alternator mounted to passenger-side floor next to the battery and electrical system.

 Custom dashboard equipped with GM-branded instrumentation and a control panel for the computer-adjusted shocks made by Delco Products.
 Removable steering wheel wrapped in red upholstery features an adjustable-height steering column.

-Fuel-injected 3.0-liter V6 was originally designed by Katech and rebuilt by Terri Smith of High Performer Enterprises in Phoenix.
-320-horsepower pushrod engine was disassembled and rebuilt with a custom MoTeC engine management system.
+Fuel-injected 3.0-liter V6 was originally designed by Katech and recently rebuilt by Terri Smith of High Performer Enterprises in Phoenix.
+The pushrod engine was disassembled and rebuilt with a custom MoTeC engine management system.
 Rear-mounted Doug Nash five-speed transaxle equipped with a single-rail shift and rebuilt with a new Positraction differential, mounted to the Frankland Quick Change rear axle.

 Although the car has had considerable work done, it starts and drives, it is not ready to race.
 A proper race prep will be needed.

 Of Note: Confirmed by Bob Gosch of Peerless and Dan Binks team manager to be one of the three original factory IMSA GTU Berettas.
 Comes with correspondence from Gosch and Binks.
 Misc.
 GM memorabilia and related materials.
 Receipts for restoration work done.